 Fresh, ready-to-eat meals are among the fastest growing segments of the C\$124 billion Canadian grocery industry as consumption habits continue to evolve rapidly.
 Grocery incumbents and emerging players alike are quickly building a wide range of product lines and concepts (e.g., "Grocerant") to cater to the increasingly busy lifestyles of Canadians nationwide.
-This shift is not unique to Canada, as the U.S. ready-to-eat leaders are on the rise, including privately-held Freshly, which has gone from distributing 15,000 to over 600,000 meals per week since 2016.
+This shift is not unique to Canada, as the U.S. ready-to-eat leaders are on the rise, including privately held Freshly, which has gone from distributing 15,000 to over 1,000,000 meals per week since 2016.
+On October 30, 2020, Nestlé USA announced that it had acquired Freshly to strengthen its position in the U.S. and expanding its ability to deliver a wide variety of food products to consumers.